$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Critical densities

 The proof of $I_0$ being closed goes along the same lines looking to the left instead of to the right.
 More precisely, let $v_i$ form an increasing sequence of elements of $I_0$ converging to $v'\in I$.
 By definition for $i$ sufficiently large $v'-v_i<\delta$, where $0<\delta<(v'-u)\wedge\pi$ is such that $d_{v'}^{-\delta}-d_{v'}^-<\varepsilon$.
 Hence, taking a sequence given by the definition of $v_i\in I_0$ and appending $v'$ to it, we obtain $v'\in I_0$, which concludes the proof. \end{proof} \begin{rem} One can use the technique of quasi-stable directions~\cite{Bollobas14} to deal more easily with intervals of unstable and isolated stable directions.
 We do not do this as our construction works for the more difficult stable intervals and trivially also applies to unstable ones.

-Also notice that if one knew that $d$ is continuous in the parameters, this would follow by uniform continuity on a compact set. \end{rem} We shall in fact need the following variant which follows immediately. \begin{cor} With the notation of Lemma~\ref{lem:topo} there also exist two directions such that $v<v'<u'<u$ and
+Also notice that if one knew that $(u,\theta)\mapsto d_u^\theta$ is continuous, this would follow by uniform continuity on a compact set. \end{rem} We shall in fact need the following variant which follows immediately. \begin{cor} With the notation of Lemma~\ref{lem:topo} there also exist two directions such that $v<v'<u'<u$ and

 \end{cor} \begin{proof} Given a sequence as in Lemma~\ref{lem:topo} we apply one step of the reasoning to the right of $v$, obtaining $v'$ sufficiently close to $v$ and one step to the left of $u$.
-We simply observe that the inequalities we obtained in the proof of the Lemma were in fact the stronger ones in the statement of the Corollary. \end{proof}
+We simply observe that the inequalities we obtained in the proof of the Lemma were in fact the stronger ones in the statement of the corollary. \end{proof}

-\subsection{Critical density characterisation of $\qct$ -- proof of Theorem~\ref{th:general}}
+\subsection{Critical density characterisation of $\qct$---proof of Theorem~\ref{th:general}}

 In order to prove Theorem~\ref{th:general} we will first need to show that above the maximal critical density in a semi-circle a certain well-chosen big droplet of infection grows indefinitely in that direction with high probability.
 We thus start by defining our droplets (see Figure~\ref{fig:droplet}). \begin{defn} Let $n\ge 3$, $u=u_0<\ldots<u_{n+1}=v$ be directions with $u_n=u_1+\pi$ and $u_n<v<u<u_1$ and let $L$ be in $\R_+$.
 We then define the \emph{droplet} of size $L$ by